New Horizons Un-Limited Inc.

 Malassigne encourages his students to design for human needs and focuses on design for people with disabilities.
 Recently his students worked with physically and cognitively disabled students at Riverside High School in Milwaukee, Wisconsin to design items to assist these students in everyday life.
 (From Milwaukee's Lifestyle Magazine, "Human Element", by Julie Larrinee)

 In 2008, he was professor involved with the Tap the Potential, On Wheels project in which Milwaukee area design students were involved in experiencing living in a wheel chair to assist them in their design objectives.
 "The goal is for future designers of our environment to spend time experiencing the environment from a different perspective.
 Students see first hand what it is like to be two feet shorter, with a more limited reach range.
 They find that things that they are used to not paying attention to such as thresholds become much more obvious.
 We hope that their experience will impact on future designs of buildings and environmental spaces."
 "Students are provided with wheelchairs and asked to go through their normal daily routine including going to class, working, going through the college food lines and negotiating their dormitory rooms.
 They are encouraged to go outside and experience curb cuts, sidewalk slopes and public access into various buildings.
 Students from the Milwaukee Institute of Art Design, University of Wisconsin-Milwaukee, Marquette and the Milwaukee School of Engineering participated last year."
-(From Go Milwaukee County).
+(From >Go Milwaukee County).
 In 2006, Design Intelligence magazine named Professor Malassigné as one of the Most Admired Industrial Design Educators.
 He has been involved with the Rehabilitation Engineering Society of North America's Human Factors & Ergonomics Society and the Industrial Designers Society of America's Design Foundation.

 Jeffrey Bigham, a Ph.D. candidate in computer science at the University of Washington is in the process of developing a web-based screen reader that can be used to read content from websites while browsing on any computer with a sound card.
 The new program provides text-to-speech translation as a web-based application without the need to install additional software.
 Referred to as WebAnywhere, it is designed to work with all browsers and operating systems.
-Users can try out an Alpha release of the WebAnywhere application, an open source project supported by a grant from the National Science Foundation, at webanywhere.cs.washington.edu.
+Users can try out an Alpha release of the WebAnywhere application, an open source project supported by a grant from the National Science Foundation.

 A University of Wisconsin-Madison Biomedical Engineering Doctoral student has recently developed a program that can post on Twitter, a popular social networking website, using only his thoughts.
 The technology uses a red cap fitted with electrodes that monitor brain activity, hooked up to a computer flashing letters on a screen.
 The student posted messages by concentrating on the letters he wanted to "type," then focusing on the word "twit" at the bottom of the screen to post the message.
 This technology can be a lifeline for individuals, whose brains function normally, but are otherwise unable to communicate due to any number of physical disabilities or neurological disorders.
 While brain-computer interface technology has been in development for many years, using a site such as Twitter can significantly simplify the interaction.